 Teams require clear objectives for both individuals and the whole team.

 In a collaborative effort, team members plan, identify and define success and failure based on the team goals.
-This way, everyone has a sense of ownership, since they are involved from the start, which also strengthens motivation.
+This way, everyone has a sense of ownership, since they are part of it from the start.
+Also, this strengthens motivation.

-REI, a camping and outdoor product company, is an example of an organization with clearly defined team building goals.
-Its mission – to equip both customers and employees for the outdoors – is a key objective of its team building activities.
-Employees are enticed with “challenge grants” where they submit proposals for challenging outdoor adventures to win equipment.
+REI, a camping and outdoor product company, is an example of an organisation with clearly defined team-building goals.
+And its mission – to equip both customers and employees for the outdoors – is a key objective of its team cultivation skills activities.
+Uniquely, employees are enticed with ‘challenge grants’ where they submit proposals for challenging outdoor adventures to win equipment.

-Members must understand their own roles and duties, as well as other team members’ roles and duties.
+Members must understand their roles and duties, as well as other team members’ roles and duties.

-Such role clarification reduces ambiguity and fosters an organized structure for a well-coordinated team effort.
+Such role clarification reduces ambiguity and fosters an organised structure for a well-coordinated team effort.
 As members focus on their unique roles, they are also aware of their interdependence within the team.

-Teams are primarily set up for a purpose; hence, they need to identify and work together to solve key problems.
+Teams are primarily set up for a purpose.
+In particular, they need to identify and work together to solve key problems.

-Proper role clarification will enhance problem-solving, with large problems being broken down to manageable sections and different tasks handled by appropriately competent individuals.
+By and large, proper role clarification will enhance problem-solving.
+In particular, large problems are broken down into manageable sections and different tasks are handled by appropriately competent individuals.

-This is evident in Philip Krim and his friends’ (Gabriel Flateman, T. Luke Sherwin and Jeff Chapin) approach at solving the problem of setting up Casper, a mattress firm.
-They each applied their unique skills to solve different parts of the problem: Krim, the mattress expert, dealt with product design; Sherwin who knew how to build a brand focused on doing that; Flateman, a web designer, took charge of the company’s online presence; and Chapin took the role of the stylist.
+This is evident in Philip Krim and his friends’ (Gabriel Flateman, T. Luke Sherwin and Jeff Chapin) approach to solving the problem of setting up Casper, a mattress firm.
+They each applied their unique skills to solve different parts of the problem.
+Specifically, Krim, the mattress expert, dealt with product design.
+Sherwin who knew how to build a brand focused on doing that.
+Flateman, a web designer, took charge of the company’s online presence.
+Lastly, Chapin took the role of the stylist.

-Interpersonal relations include communication, sharing, and giving and receiving support.
+Interpersonal skills team building relations include communication skills, sharing, and giving and receiving support.

-Good interpersonal relations are vital in developing mutual trust between team members and avoiding conflicts.
-A facilitator guides the conversation towards mutual trust and away from conflict.
-This therefore, ensures an effectively functioning team.
+Excellent interpersonal relations are vital in developing mutual trust between team members and avoiding conflicts.
+A facilitator guides and influences the conversation towards mutual trust and away from conflict.
+This, therefore, ensures an effectively functioning team.

-A company like Warby Parker, which designs prescription glasses and sells directly to customers, applies creative team building strategies that build interpersonal relations.
-For instance, random employees are sent out to lunch together and the firm insists everyone helps keep break areas clean.
+A company like Warby Parker, which designs prescription glasses and sells directly to customers, applies creative interpersonal skills for team building.
+For instance, random employees are sent out to lunch together, and the firm insists everyone helps keep break areas clean.

 Such strategies create situations of close interaction with other employees, where they can communicate and share.

-Published in 1965, Dr Bruce Tuckman’s Forming Storming Norming Performing model gives a systematic explanation of the progression of team development behaviour.
+Published in 1965, Dr Bruce Tuckman’s model, Forming Storming Norming Performing, gives a systematic explanation of the progression of team development behaviour.

-Tuckman’s model shows how gradually more authority and freedom is extended to the team by the leader and the leader’s control reduces.
+All in all, Tuckman’s model shows how gradually more authority and freedom move to the team while the leader’s control reduces.
 As the team matures, its ability increases, relationships are established and, consequently, the leadership style changes.

-Characteristics – At this initial stage, team members are highly dependent on the leader for guidance and direction.
-Members aren’t sure of their individual roles and responsibilities, and they have little agreement on the team’s aims.
+At this initial stage, team members are highly dependent on the leader for guidance and direction.
+Members aren’t sure of their roles and responsibilities, and they have little agreement on the team’s aims.

-Challenges – Due to lack of clarity, members often ignore processes.
-They also test the system and leader’s tolerance.
+Due to a lack of clarity, members often ignore processes.
+They also test the system and the leader’s tolerance.

-Challenges – The leader might receive challenges as members seek to establish themselves in relation to the leader or other members.
-In such an environment decisions can’t come easily.
+The leader might receive challenges as members seek to establish themselves in relation to the leader or other members.
+In such an environment, decisions can’t come easily.
 The situation also creates cliques and factions, which inevitably lead to power struggles.

-Leadership style – The leader coaches.
-Compromise would be required for the team to progress.
-The leader should also help the team focus on its goal, and avoid relationship and emotional distractions.
+The leader coaches.
+The team must arrive at a compromise for it to progress.
+The leader should also help the team focus on its goal and avoid relationship and emotional distractions.

-Communication is key to building and maintaining the team.
+Communication is key to building team skills and maintaining the team.
 It can be particularly challenging with teams in different locations.
-To overcome this, Baggu, for example, used technology and a dedicated company ‘liason’ to maintain open lines of communication between its West Coast based design and operations team and its New York based sales team.
+To overcome this, Baggu, for example, used technology and a dedicated company ‘liaison’ to maintain open lines of communication between its West Coast-based design and operations team and the New York-based sales team.

-Characteristics – The team now responds well to its leader’s facilitation, and they clearly understand and accept their roles and responsibilities.
-Here, group agreement precedes big decisions, while smaller decisions are delegated to individuals or smaller groups within the team.
-Also, processes and working style are discussed and developed collaboratively.
+Here, the team now responds well to its leader’s facilitation, and they clearly understand and accept their roles and responsibilities.
+Here, group agreement precedes big decisions, while smaller decisions come from individuals or smaller groups within the team.
+Also, the team discuss and develop processes and working style.

-Advantages – There’s extensive agreement and consensus among the members.
-They have strong commitment and unity, and may engage in fun and social activities.
+There are extensive agreement and consensus among the members.
+They have a strong commitment and unity and may engage in fun and social group activities.

 At this point, the maturing team possesses greater autonomy.

 For instance, Adobe is one company that shows the value of greater autonomy for its workforce.
-The managers serve as coaches, and they even go as far as letting employees set their own goals and determine how they should be assessed.
-The company doesn’t measure employee capabilities using ratings, which they consider to be harmful to teamwork and inhibiting creativity.
+The managers serve as coaches, and they even go as far as letting employees set their own goals and determine the assessment process.
+The company doesn’t measure employee capabilities using ratings, which they consider to be harmful to team building teamwork skills and inhibiting creativity.

-Thus, by ensuring employees are truly free to create, the company’s products have become synonymous with creativity.
+Thus, by ensuring employees are genuinely free to create, the company’s products have become synonymous with creativity.

-Characteristics – The team clearly knows its purpose – it’s more strategically aware.
+At this stage, the team knows its purpose – it’s more strategically aware.
 Even without the leaders’ interference or participation, members can stand on their own, having a shared vision of the team.
-They are focused on over-achieving goals.
-However, the team makes most decisions against criteria agreed with the leader.
+Also, they are focused on over-achieving goals.
+However, the team makes most of the decisions against the criteria agreed with the leader.

-Advantages – The team exhibits a high degree of autonomy.
+The team exhibits a high degree of autonomy.
 Disagreements are resolved within the team, positively.
-Members make necessary changes to processes and structure.
+Members make the necessary changes to processes and structure.
 They also attend to style, process and relationship issues while working towards their goal.

-Leadership style – The leader delegates and oversees.
+The leader delegates and has oversight.
 There’s no need for instruction or assistance.
-Only when asked by members would the leader assist with personal and interpersonal development.
+Only when asked by members would the leader assist with personal and interpersonal skill team building development.

-At such a mature level, team members are literally looking after each other.
+At such a mature level, team members are looking after each other.

 Bruce Tuckman added the fifth stage, Adjourning, around 1975.
 It’s also called Deforming and Mourning.

-Characteristics – This is a break-up of the team; hopefully, after fulfilling its purpose.
-Members feel good about their achievement as they move on to new things.
+This is a break-up of the team; hopefully, after fulfilling its purpose.
+Members feel good about their achievements as they move on to new things.

-Challenges – If team members bond, this change can give them a sense of insecurity.
-That’s especially so for people with strong routine and empathy style, based on the Herrmann Brain Dominance Instrument (HBDI).
+If team members bond, this change can give them a sense of insecurity.
+And that’s especially so for people with a strong routine and empathy style, based on the Herrmann Brain Dominance Instrument (HBDI).

-Effective team building requires an awareness of and preparation to deal with internal and external barriers.
-Some challenges may be within your control and you can change them, but you’ll have to find creative ways to work around challenges beyond your control.
+Effective team-building skills require an awareness of and preparation to deal with internal and external barriers.
+Some problems may be within your control, and you can change them.
+However, you’ll have to find creative ways to work around challenges beyond your control.